 Home | About

-My name is Léna Remy-Kovach.
-I am a Ph.D.
-Student in North American Indigenous Literatures at the Albert-Ludwigs University of Freiburg, in Germany.
-I research the strategies for healing in contemporary horror and fantasy Indigenous novels.
+My name is Léna Remy-Kovach [ˈlɛnə ˈrɛmi ˈkoʊvɑk] (she/her).
+I am a Ph.D. candidate in North American Indigenous Literatures at the Albert-Ludwigs University of Freiburg, in Germany.
+My doctoral research focuses on the strategies for healing in contemporary horror and fantasy Indigenous wonderworks.

 My other projects include the imagery of hunger and cannibalism in contemporary Indigenous horror literature, the commodification of Indigenous monsters in Horror television series, and the use of traditional Euro-American creatures and tropes in modern Horror by Indigenous writers from Turtle Island.